ranibasna/Reproducible-research-with-R-/docs/Rmarkdown.md

 * There are four ways in which a parameterized report can be knitted:

     - Using the Knit button within RStudio.
-    - By running the R command rmarkdown::render() with the params argument from r consol.
+    - By running the R command rmarkdown::render() with the params argument from R consol.
     - By running on the terminal command line: R -e 'rmarkdown::render("my_file.Rmd")'
     - Using an interactive user interface to input parameter values.